micro-os-plus/micro-os-plus-iii/README.md

 The µOS++ project is fully functional for Cortex-M devices and also runs on synthetic POSIX platforms (like macOS and GNU/Linux).

+Note: The project is currently under restructuring, with the monolithic repository split into multiple separate source xPacks.

 ## Related projects

 The current µOS++ code tries to be as portable as possible.